2012-12-16

 Controlling White Balance

 HDR fails if the wind is blowing.
-Trees and rocks will dance across the finder, leaving "artifacts" in the final, combined image.
+Trees and clouds will dance across the finder, leaving "artifacts" in the final, combined image.
 These will not be recoverable in post-processing.

 Moving clouds are particularly troublesome because the bright sky is one of the main reasons for using HDR - the contrast between the sky and foreground can be brought into range.
 But if they are moving, it causes pixellations and color shifts in the finished HDR